PhD Handbook

 Student Publication and University Affiliation

 Students who publish material from coursework and research within the PhD Program and faculty who publish with students must comply with established standards for professional ethics in the NASW Code of Ethics and may wish to consult professional social work journals, the AAUP (American Association of University Professors) guidelines, and the APA (American Psychological Association) Publication Guide for guidance.
 Following are some suggestions and guidelines.
 They are not intended as legal advice, but rather reflect the experiences of the Program Director and former PhD students.
-See Appendix VIII in the KUSSW PhD Students Team for more information on co-authorship guidelines.
+See Appendix 8 in the SSW PhD Students Teams Site for more information on co-authorship guidelines.

 It is advisable for students and faculty who intend to research and publish together to secure a clear, mutual understanding, in advance of their work together, about such issues as ownership of data, order of authorship, credit for student and faculty contributions, payment for royalties, and copyright.
 Agreements in writing can avoid misunderstanding and are strongly recommended.